 Frequently Asked Questions

-No, quarantine pay can only be used when you, the employee, are exposed to COVID-19.
-However, you may use COVID Flex Hours and/or vacation/PTO/floating holiday, or take an unpaid leave of absence.Read full answer about If my child is unable to attend school/daycare due to their potential exposure to another child with COVID-19, my child is well, and I am unable to work while they are quarantining at home, am I eligible for quarantine pay?
+No, quarantine pay cannot be used in these circumstances.
+However, you may use vacation/PTO/floating holiday, or take an unpaid leave of absence.Read full answer about If my child is unable to attend school/daycare due to their potential exposure to another child with COVID-19, my child is well, and I am unable to work while they are quarantining at home, am I eligible for quarantine pay?

 We recognize returning to the workplace may be a concern for some employees.
 The health and safety of our community is our top priority.
 In following guidance from Santa Clara County Public Health, the university is implementing new protocols and…Read full answer about If I am directed to report to work on-site, but I am not comfortable doing so, what are my options?

 To support employees during this period of uncertainty, the university has created new interim policies, effective September 1.
-Employees should consult with their supervisor to discuss options such as flexible work arrangements, COVID Flex Hours, personal leave, Paid…Read full answer about What are my options if I am unable to fully work due to child care responsibilities at home or other factors?
+Employees should consult with their supervisor to discuss options such as flexible work arrangements, personal leave, Paid Family Leave if eligible,…Read full answer about What are my options if I am unable to fully work due to child care responsibilities at home or other factors?